 Each of the above work visas makes some allowance for family members to accompany the principle holder to the U.S. In some cases, these are auxiliary visas (such as the H-4 or L-2).
 In other cases, family members can enter the country under the same status as you (such as the E visas).

 Ask your immigration attorney what the benefits are for your family members under these visas.
 Some allow them to study and even work in the U.S. They will always be tied to your status, however.
-Which means that, if your status is revoked or otherwise terminated, so is theirs.
+This means that, if your status is revoked or otherwise terminated, so is theirs.

 As we stated earlier, the average processing time for these visas is about six months (except for the H-1B).
 The only way to expedite this process is to use an optional feature called premium processing.
-For an extra fee of $1,440, you can speed up the processing time of almost any work visa that uses an I-129 petition to just 15 calendar days.
+For an extra fee of $2,500, you can speed up the processing time of almost any work visa that uses an I-129 petition to just 15 calendar days.

 However, premium processing is not always the best option.
 It also will not increase your chances of being selected in the H-1B lottery nor will it help your petition get approved.
 Also, in the case of the H-1B visa, it has been suspended in the past in order to give other petitions the opportunity to be processed.
 Work with your immigration attorney to determine if premium processing is appropriate for your case.